Tony Abbott: Post-parliamentary career

 Abbott has been on the board of the Ramsay Centre for Western Civilisation since 2016.
 In 2019 he was appointed to the board of the Australian War Memorial.

 On 4 September 2020, Abbott was appointed as an adviser to the UK's Board of Trade with the stated aim of providing "a range of views to help in its advisory function, promoting free and fair trade and advising on UK trade policy to the International Trade Secretary".
 The role involves advising on the negotiation of international trade deals for the UK, but it was reported that Abbott would not be involved in advising the government on the country's Brexit process.
 He will be joined on the board by other senior political figures, including Patricia Hewitt, a former UK Secretary of State for Health, Daniel Hannan, a former Member of the European Parliament, and Linda Yueh, a writer and broadcaster.
 News of the appointment prompted UK Opposition politicians to question his suitability for the job because of comments previously made by Abbott about climate change, women and same-sex marriage.
-Boris Johnson, the UK's Prime Minister, said that he could not agree with the views of everyone in his government, but that Abbott had been elected as prime minister by that "great, liberal democratic nation of Australia" which he said "speaks for itself".
+Boris Johnson, the UK's prime minister, said that he could not agree with the views of everyone in his government, but that Abbott had been elected as prime minister by that "great, liberal democratic nation of Australia" which he said "speaks for itself".

-In 2024, Abbott declined to be interviewed for ABC's Nemesis television documentary, which told the story of the Abbott, Turnbull and Morrison governments.
+In 2024 Abbott declined to be interviewed for ABC's Nemesis television documentary, which told the story of the Abbott, Turnbull and Morrison governments.
 Abbott was the first former prime minister to decline an interview in the three decades that the ABC has made retrospective documentaries about Australian governments.
 When Cardinal Pell died in 2023 Abbott described him as a "saint for our times".

+In 2025 Abbott was instrumental in encouraging Jacinta Price to run for the deputy leadership after the federal election, believing it would energise the party's base.

+Following the 2026 split of the Liberal-National Coalition, Abbott has been encouraging members of the National Right faction to spill the leadership of the Liberal Party.